 Discovered by Ponce de Leon in 1513, Dry Tortugas was originally named Las Tortugas (The Turtles).
 The absence of fresh water led to mariners referring to the islands as Dry Tortugas.

 The centerpiece of Dry Tortugas National Park is Garden Key and Fort Jefferson, the Western Hemisphere’s largest masonry structure.
 Construction of Fort Jefferson began in 1846, continued for 30 years but was never completed.
 Still, it’s estimated that approximately 16 million bricks were used to construct its 8-foot thick, 50 feet tall walls.

 Even though the fort was never finished, it was still used by the military.
 During the Civil War, Fort Jefferson became a prison for captured Union deserters.

 Fort Jefferson’s most famous prisoner was Dr. Samuel Mudd.
 Dr. Mudd was the physician who set the broken leg of John Wilkes Booth, Abraham Lincoln’s assassinator.
 Mudd, along with three others, were sentenced to life in prison at Fort Jefferson, convicted of complicity (aiding and abetting) in Abraham Lincoln’s assassination.
 Mudd was later released from Fort Jefferson after helping to save the lives of soldiers during an outbreak of yellow fever.

 Fort Jefferson went on to be named a National Monument in 1935 and Dry Tortugas National Park was established in the early 1990’s.
 This designation has ensured that the historic and natural surroundings are protected for future generations of both humans and wildlife.

-Our Visit to Dry Tortugas and Fort Jefferson
+Our Day Trip to Dry Tortugas and Fort Jefferson

 Our day trip to Dry Tortugas National Park started bright and early!
 At 8:00 am we were already on board the Yankee Freedom III, setting sail from Key West.